Photo: Cook Islands Tourism/Tayla Beddoes

 ATA WAI WOLO: Hello/Thank you

-A written form of the language does not exist, but a unique project is underway to translate the Bible into Pukapukan with the help of islanders
+A unique project is underway to translate the Bible into Pukapukan with the help of islanders

 School on the beach photo by Dr Wolfgang Losacker from his book "South Seas Cook Islands"